-- 1.1.
-Effective procurement and contract management matters to Norwich City Council.
-It not only ensures that we can source the goods and services required to deliver our services and manage our assets, but also helps us to meet our corporate priorities, contributes to the wider Norwich 2040 Vision and represents a significant opportunity to influence the local economy.
-This is the draft of the strategy that will shape the next phase of our approach to procurement and contract management.

-- 1.2.
-We have a track record of robust, compliant and effective procurement as well as the contribution to wider outcomes through our supply chain, such as reducing carbon emissions and encouraging real living wage adoption.
-This document builds on these strong foundations.
+- 8. The current Procurement Strategy ran to December 2020.
+This formed the basis of a draft strategy that has subsequently been shaped through engagement and feedback from internal stakeholders, including the corporate leadership team, senior management team, the leader of the council and portfolio holders to arrive at the attached draft document. - 9.
+Scrutiny Committee considered the draft on 18 March 2021 and their recommendations for revision of the strategy for cabinet to consider and comments are included at 19 - 10.
+This review has reflected where possible the changes to the legislative and commercial environment due to Brexit and the COVID-19 pandemic. - 11.
+The council has a track record of robust, compliant and effective procurement as well as the contribution to wider outcomes through our supply chain, such as reducing carbon emissions and encouraging real living wage adoption.
+This strategy builds on these strong foundations.

-- 1.3.
-Although this strategy is primarily focused on our 3rd party commercial procurement, it sits in a wider context of commissioning that includes our grants, partnerships and grants-in-kind, all of which have a role to play in achieving our vision.
+- 12. Although this strategy is primarily focused on our 3rd party commercial procurement, it sits in a wider context of commissioning that includes our grants, partnerships and grants-in-kind, all of which have a role to play in achieving our vision.

-- 1.4.
-It also reflects that procurement is the start of the process which requires effective contract ownership management to drive efficiencies and added value.
+- 13. It also reflects that procurement is the start of the process which requires effective contract ownership management to drive efficiencies and added value.

-- 1.5.
-It sits alongside and should be understood in the context of wider corporate policies and strategies, including:
+- 14. It sits alongside and should be understood in the context of wider corporate policies and strategies, including:

-- Corporate plan 2019-22
+- i) Corporate plan 2021-22

-- Norwich 2040 Vision
+- ii) Norwich 2040 Vision

-- Medium Term Financial Strategy
+- iii) Medium Term Financial Strategy

-- COVID-19 recovery blueprint
+- iv) COVID-19 recovery blueprint

-- Social value framework
+- v) Social value framework

-- 2020-25 Environment policy
+- vi) 2020-25 Environment policy

-- Commissioning Framework
+- vii) Commissioning Framework

-- 1.6.
 Some of these documents provide further detail of how this strategy will be implemented and may require further review themselves to ensure they are in line with it.